Teacher | Hannah

 Take a look at the gallery below to see what we have been up to recently:

-Please take a look at our Class Learning Overview for our recent 'To Infinity and Beyond' topic, which also contains a range of ideas for home learning.
+Please take a look at our Class Learning Overview for our most recent topic, which also contains a range of ideas for home learning.

 Purple Class Communication Videos: